magmastonealex/HDHomeWeb/README.md

   - Visit `http://youriphere:7090/chans.html`
   - Enjoy!

-The FFmpeg log file is located at /tmp/ffmpeg_log.txt.
+The FFmpeg log file is located at ffmpeg_log.txt.

 This script tries to get the name of the network of channels.
 This works pretty well for American channels, but the CRTC doesn't have a great (well... any) API.